link-er/seminar_UDL_wise2526/docs/reports/week04_ch8_9.md

 ![4](../images/regularization/regularization%204.png)

-Taking the negative logarithm reveals that the regularization term corresponds to the negative log-prior.
-For example, penalizing large weights is equivalent to assuming that parameters are more likely to be close to zero than extremely large in magnitude.
+Taking the negative logarithm reveals that the regularization term corresponds to the **negative log-prior**.
+For example, penalizing large weights (L2) is equivalent to assuming that parameters are more likely to be close to zero than extremely large in magnitude.
 This interpretation provides a principled justification for regularization and clarifies the role of the hyperparameter 𝜆 as a trade-off between fitting the data and enforcing prior assumptions.

 2. **Implicit Regularization**

 2.1 ** Gradient Descent**

 ![5](../images/regularization/regularization%205.png)

 Interestingly, regularization effects can arise even when no explicit penalty is added to the loss function.
-Gradient descent, when implemented with a finite step size 𝛼, does not follow the exact continuous trajectory implied by gradient flow.
+Gradient descent (cyan trajectory), when implemented with a finite step size 𝛼, does not follow the exact continuous trajectory (gray trajectory) implied by gradient flow.
 Instead, parameters are updated discretely:

 ![6](../images/regularization/regularization%206.png)

-This discretization causes the optimization path to deviate from the continuous trajectory.
-It can be shown that gradient descent effectively minimizes a modified loss function:
+When adding regularization term to the continuous path, it causes the optimization path to deviate from it's current trajectory to the same gray one.
+It can be shown that gradient descent effectively minimizes a **modified loss function** similar to an explicit regularization case (c). mathematically, this can be shown as :

 ![7](../images/regularization/regularization%207.png)